awsdocs/aws-cdk-guide/v2/troubleshooting.md

 \([back to list](#troubleshooting_top)\)<a name="troubleshooting_nobucket"></a>

 **When deploying my AWS CDK stack, I receive a `NoSuchBucket` error**
 Your AWS environment has not been bootstrapped, and so does not have an Amazon S3 bucket to hold resources during deployment\.
-Stacks require this bucket if they contain [Assets](assets.md) or synthesize to AWS CloudFormation templates larger than 50 kilobytes or if they contain assets such as Lambda function code or container images\.
-You can create the staging bucket with the following command:
+You can create the staging bucket and other required resources with the following command:

 ```
 cdk bootstrap aws://ACCOUNT-NUMBER/REGION